Welcome

 A gift lapses if the beneficiary dies before the testator, unless the will provides for a substitute or a statutory exception applies.

-Key Term: Lapse The failure of a gift because the beneficiary predeceases the testator and no substitution applies.
+The failure of a gift because the beneficiary predeceses the testator and no substitution applies.

-Section 33 of the Wills Act 1837 provides that if the beneficiary is a child or remoter descendant of the testator and leaves issue who survive the testator, the gift passes to the issue unless the will states otherwise.
+Section 33 of the Wills Act 1837 provides that if the beneficiary is a child or remoter descendant of the testator and leaves issue who survive the testator, the gift passes to the issue unless the will states otherwise (a contrary intention disapplies s.33).
+Lapse rules interact with class gifts and joint gifts:

 A will leaves “£5,000 to my daughter, Priya.”
 Priya dies before the testator, leaving two children.
 The will is silent on substitution.
 Who inherits the £5,000?